I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/ne-wdfdevice--wdf-remove-lock-options-flags.md

 </dl>

 ## -remarks
-<p>For more information about using remove locks in a framework-based driver, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh451095">WdfDeviceInitSetRemoveLockOptions</a>.</p>

-<p>For more information about using remove locks in a framework-based driver, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh451095">WdfDeviceInitSetRemoveLockOptions</a>.</p>

-<p>For more information about using remove locks in a framework-based driver, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh451095">WdfDeviceInitSetRemoveLockOptions</a>.</p>
+<p>For more information about using remove locks in a framework-based driver, see <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceinitsetremovelockoptions.md">WdfDeviceInitSetRemoveLockOptions</a>.</p>

 ## -requirements
 <table>